By Rick Steves

-Rail passes are usually a great value in Norway, often saving money over otherwise-expensive tickets while allowing you to hop trains at your convenience (though some longer-distance trains do require reservations).
+Rail passes are usually a great value in Norway, often saving money over otherwise-expensive tickets while allowing you to hop trains at your convenience (though on some longer-distance reservations are either required or strongly recommended).

 How do I see whether a rail pass makes sense for my trip in particular?

 Use this map to add up approximate pay-as-you-go fares for your itinerary, and compare that cost to the price of a rail pass for the number of days you expect to spend on the train.
 Dotted lines show ferry routes, some of which are discounted if you have a rail pass.
 Dashed lines show bus connections, which aren't covered by rail passes.

 Also, follow the links below for:

 • More tips for figuring out whether a pass makes sense for your trip

 • The basics on choosing among rail passes

 • More tips on how to save money by fine-tuning your rail pass